himiDias/ProgressManager/README.md

 - Need to test if works when multiple records of different parent records are added, may not work due to issue with different ids in the runtime models and the mysql database (DONE)

-- Realised some code to do with manipulating the runtime database is redundant having the `load data` function can update the runtime at any point
+- Realised some code to do with manipulating the runtime database is redundant having the `load data` function can update the runtime at any point (DONE)

 - Could add a further attribute to years,module etc which is the grade adjusted for the weight (FUTURE)